 HOW TO GET INVITED

-Dates to submit your Navy SEAL officer package are on the SEAL Officer Community Manager webpage.
-Being invited to SOAS doesn't mean you get an automatic Navy SEAL officer slot at BUD/S.
+Dates to submit your Navy SEAL officer package are on the SEAL OCM webpage.
+Being invited to SOAS doesn't mean you get an automatic SEAL officer slot at BUD/S.

 NAVAL SPECIAL WARFARE EXPECTATIONS